alvinhenrick/kube-demo-simple/README.md

 ## Train Simple

+### Optional Steps.
+You can use my docker hub image.

 1. Build docker training image `make build`

 2. Login to your personal docker hub account `make login`

 3. Push the training image to docker hub repository `make push`

+### Necessary Steps to run the training

-4. Create a Persistent Volume Claim to store data and trained model `make createpvc`
+1. Create a Persistent Volume Claim to store data and trained model `make createpvc`

-5. Copy training data to PVC `make copydata`
+2. Copy training data to PVC `make copydata`

-5. Train the model with Kubeflow `make train` reference [TfJob](tfjobsimple.yaml)
+3. Train the model with Kubeflow `make train` reference [TfJob](tfjobsimple.yaml)

 ## Serve Model

+### Optional Steps.
+You can use my docker hub image.

 1. Download the model from Persistent Volume Storage to local folder `make download`